bluuuk/bluuuk.github.io/_posts/2025-10-06-openESEC-web-polish-bar.md

     return RedirectResponse(url="/register", status_code=303)
 ```

-The http endpoint to `register` is pretty important to obtain a session.
+The HTTP endpoint to `register` is pretty important to obtain a session.
 Afterwards, we have the endpoints `config`,`empty` and `beverage` which I mapped to the methods below in the class `BeverageConfig` and `PreferenceConfig`.
 Look at the jupyter notebook in [the playground](#python-refresher-and-playground) to see the classes `BeverageConfig` etc.

 ```py
     def get_property(self, val):